redhat-cop/cert-utils-operator/README.md

 2. `certificate` with the content of `tls.crt`.
 3. `caCertificate` with the content of `ca.crt`.

+It is possible to control whether the `caCertificate` field should be injected via the following annotations `cert-utils-operator.redhat-cop.io/inject-CA: "[true|false]"`.
+The default is `true`.
+This can be useful if the certificate also contains the ca in ca.crt in its certificate chain.
+In this case the OpenShift route validation will fail.

 The `destinationCACertificate` can also be injected.
 To activate this feature use the following annotation: `cert-utils-operator.redhat-cop.io/destinationCA-from-secret: "<secret-name>"`.
 The following field will be updated:

 1. `destinationCACertificate` with the content of `ca.crt`.